Hotsunlok/Raspberry-Pi5-Smart-Car/Hand-Gesture-Recognition-MediaPipe.md

 This chapter tackles one of the most exciting (and challenging!) control modes in the smart car: **Hand Gesture Recognition** using **MediaPipe** by Google AI.
 It brings vision-based AI into real-world action — you move your hand, and the car responds!

-You don’t need to be a machine learning expert to appreciate it.
-This section breaks things down in a way anyone can follow.

 ---

 ## 🧠 What Is MediaPipe?